Birdland (New York jazz club): 1678 Broadway, below the street level

 Irving Levy (1923–1959), Morris Levy, and Oscar Goodstein – along with six other partners – purchased the venue in 1949 from Joseph "Joe the Wop" Catalano.
 They adopted the name "Birdland" to capitalize on the profile of Charlie "Yardbird" Parker.

-The club was originally scheduled to open on September 8, 1949, but this was put back to December 15 following difficulties in getting a liquor license.
-The opening night was "A Journey Through Jazz", consisting of various styles of the music up to that point, played by "Maxie Kaminsky, Hot Lips Page, Lester Young, Charlie Parker, Harry Belafonte, Stan Getz, and Lennie Tristano, in that order."
+The club was originally scheduled to open on September 8, 1949, but this was moved back to December 15 following difficulties in getting a liquor license.
+The opening night was "A Journey Through Jazz", consisting of various styles of the music up to that point, played by Maxie Kaminsky, Hot Lips Page, Lester Young, Charlie Parker, Harry Belafonte, Stan Getz, and Lennie Tristano, in that order.

 Parker played very few jobs at Birdland.
 This was not because his drug addiction caused problems for the management, but (according to Gene Ramey) Goodstein said, "He was continually wanting money."
 Ramey had persuaded Goodstein to let Parker perform at Birdland with his band on a pair of Monday nights in 1954.

 The neon sign at the front of the club read, "Birdland, Jazz Corner of the World".
 The venue seated 500 people and had bandstand space for a big band—the Count Basie Orchestra was a regular booking.
 The venue had a long bar, tables, booths, and a fenced-in bullpen, several rows of folding chairs, some directly alongside a corner of the bandstand, accessible with just the $1.50 admission fee to the venue; a drink could be carried there by an adult, but teenagers were admitted there, too.
 Irving Levy and Morris Levy were the main owners but the club was operated by Oscar Goodstein, who took tickets and tended the bar.
 In the late 50s, he moved his post to the back hallway where he could compare the trays from the kitchen with the order tickets.
 Some lucky few could spend the wee hours chatting with him and reading letters musicians like Charlie Mingus sent to him.
 Goldstein called Mingus a prolific writer.
 The name was carried through into the feature of caged finches inside the club.